-Massive Phosphate Runoff & Warming Ocean Temps Sucks The Oxygen Out of the Seas
+Massive Phosphate Runoff & Warming Ocean Temps Suck The Oxygen Out of the Seas

 WHAT IS A DEAD ZONE?